sergera/mc2-solidity/docs/StrategyPool.md

 _Description:_
 Should be called from off-chain to check if a redeem call is too small.

+_NOTE:_
+This function is locked when the contract is actively trading (i.e. between a `acquireAssetBeforeTrade` and a `giveBackAssetsAfterTrade` call), to guarantee correctness, precision, and fairness of any external calculations.

 ---

 #### `previewRedeem(uint256 shares) returns (IERC20[] assets, uint256[] amounts)`